-2.1 Honours degree or non-UK equivalent (eg, a GPA of 3.0 or above) in economics, finance, engineering, physics, or another highly mathematical discipline.
+2.1 Honours degree or non-UK equivalent in economics, finance, engineering, physics, or another highly mathematical discipline.

 International students with academic qualifications below those required should contact our partner institution, Glasgow International College, who offer a range of pre-Masters courses.

 This programme focuses on key macroeconomic and microeconomic forces which shape and influence financial markets.
 These elements are fundamental for financial decision making and draw on the most recent developments in these areas.
 It is also designed to provide a thorough understanding of the functioning of financial markets and monetary policy.